eljefe303030/Melius/README.md

 6. Right click Starfield in Steam, click Properties, disable Enable the Steam overlay while in-game.
 4. Language set to English.
 You can check translations of the modes on NexusMods but I cannot support you with that.
 5. Start a new game.
 I will not provide support if you use this list on an existing save game, as there could be issues from other mods you used.

-## Pagefile and Crash Prevention
-To prevent crashes, you will need to set the pagefile to a minimum and maximum size of 40000
-1. Press Win + R and enter sysdm.cpl
-2. On the Advanced tab, select Settings under the Performance section
-3. On the Advanced tab and press Change... under the Virtual Memory section
-4. Disable Automatically manage paging file size for all drives
-5. Select your disk drive, ideally your fastest SSD
-6. Under the Custom Size: option, change Initial Size (MB) and Maximum Size (MB) to 40000
-7. Click Set
-8. Click OK, then Apply and OK
-9. Restart your computer

 ## Using Wabbajack
 1. Download the latest version of [Wabbajack](https://www.wabbajack.org/) and place it in a folder near or at the root of your drive, e.g. C:\Wabbajack